czyzlukasz/krawacik3.github.io/index.md

 *Reminder:* Do not forget about space before the colon, otherwise Your script will not work!
 Syntax of the `SECTIONS` item is as follows:
 ```
-OutputSection :
+OutputSection MemoryLocation:
 {
 ItemToIncludeInThisSection;
 ItemToIncludeInThisSection;
 } > MemoryRegion
 ```
-TODO: describe ORIGIN(FLASH)
+See [this page](http://www.scoberlin.de/content/media/http/informatik/gcc_docs/ld_3.html) for more explanation.
-The first item `. = ORIGIN(FLASH)` sets the current location in memory, see [this page](http://www.scoberlin.de/content/media/http/informatik/gcc_docs/ld_3.html) for more explanation.
+The first section, the `.vector_table` is located at `ORIGIN(FLASH)`.
+Beginning of FLASH of this particular microcontroller is mapped to memory region starting at 0x00000000, thus giving us an easy access to the Vector Table.

 Let's translate this script to *human readable* form:
 1. Create the section at the beginning of FLASH that contains:
    1. Pointer to the end of the RAM section (as mentioned before, this is the start of stack)
    2. Pointer to Reset vector
-2. Then just after that load code into the flash.
+2. Then just after that load code into the FLASH.
-3. Load .rodata (Read-only data) to the RAM.
+3. Load .rodata (Read-only data) to the FLASH.
-4. Load the .ARM.exidx (this is the info for stack unwinding in case of the fault) into the RAM.
+4. Load the .ARM.exidx (this is the info for stack unwinding in case of a fault) into the RAM.

 # Putting it all together
 Now, with working connection to the microcontroller and with working environment, You can proceed to writing Rust code.